 The ketchup pattern isn’t as vibrant as the mustard and red wine, but still looks really pretty in the flesh.
 Next time we’re going to try cocoa powder and blitzed up grass cuttings!

 The kids had such fun trying out our household stain dyes, and it’s a great craft to have a play with without spending lots of money.
-For more fun dyeing ideas check out our DIY Fabric Paint Recipe and Making Dye from Lichen tutorials.
+For more fun dyeing ideas check out our DIY Fabric Paint Recipe, our Eco Prints post and Making Dye from Lichen tutorials.